 salt and pepper to taste

 Begin by prepping all your veggies – red onion, garlic, zucchini, and butternut squash.
 If you’ve never chopped a squash, check out the tutorial in this post.

 Place a large, heavy bottomed pot over medium-high heat and add 1 tablespoon olive oil.
 When the oil is hot, add the onion, butternut squash to the pan until the veggies have started to soften about 6 minutes.

-Add the turkey, and cook for an additional 5 minutes until almost cooking through.
+Add ground turkey and cook for an additional 5 minutes until almost cooked through.

 Check for seasoning, adding more chili powder and salt as needed.

 Did you try this recipe?
 Comment below and tell me all about it!
 You can also tag your creations on Instagram @wellfednutrition.